Oil Can Boyd: Legacy

 Boyd's issues, temperamental personality, and admitted drug use during his career have been well-documented.

 Boyd was introduced to crack cocaine during spring training in 1986.
-He latter admitted that, on May 11, 1986, prior to a game in Oakland, he smoked crack before taking the mound.
+He later admitted that, on May 11, 1986, prior to a game in Oakland, he smoked crack before taking the mound.
 In 2012, Boyd told Buster Olney of ESPN "I get to the ballpark, all the ballplayers are on the field, you know, taking batting practice and everything.
 And I walk in the clubhouse and I—I got my pipe with me ...
 I can remember going and locking myself up in the bathroom and smoking some dope right there at the ballpark."

 Boyd was the cover story of the August 4, 1986 issue of Sports Illustrated.
 The article was titled "Banned [but needed] in Boston."
 Boyd's troubles in 1986 would climax during the seventh and deciding game of the 1986 World Series when he was unable to appear.
 Red Sox manager John McNamara and Red Sox pitching coach Bill Fischer later alleged that Boyd had been drinking and was too drunk to pitch during the game.

 During 1987 spring training in Winter Haven, Florida, Boyd would be detained by police due to an issue concerning overdue video cassettes.
 When the list of titles made public turned out to contain pornographic titles, a Boston area newspaper printed the names and sarcastically dubbed the incident "The Can's Film Festival".

 Boyd was inducted into the Southwestern Athletic Conference Hall of Fame in 2010.

 In 2012, Boyd's autobiography, co-written by Boyd and Mike Shalin, They Call Me Oil Can: Baseball, Drugs, and Life on the Edge was published by Triumph Books.
 In the book, Boyd admitted that he used crack every day of the 1986 season and that he was high on marijuana in every baseball game he played from "Little League all the way through college."

 Boyd's intense charisma during Red Sox games specifically was evidenced by fist pumps, shouting from the dugout, and high-fives for teammates.
 He was also a go-to player for quotes in the Boston press.
 Among his most well-known quotes is one made in reference to a game postponed at Cleveland's Municipal Stadium due to fog from Lake Erie.
 When asked about the situation, Boyd responded, "That's what you get for building a ballpark on the ocean."